jamesladd/aws-vite-ssr/README.md

 Do both the 'A' and 'AAAA' records.

 Now if you open your browser and goto your domain name your CACHED Ssr application should be shown.

+#### Gotchas

+If the Cloudfront served version has an error getting your app then check the Distribution Security Policy version.

+This must match the version in your certificate.

+For example, while TLSv1.2_2021 is recommended if your certificate is older it will need to be changed.
+For me this was TLSv1.2_2019